 Disney guests usually begin their path into dreams and imagination at Magic Kingdom, the first Disney World park and the most visited.
 Seven lands make up Magic Kingdom's 107 acres, each with its own theme attractions, shops and eateries.
 It could take a couple of days to see it all.

 Epcot's two distinct lands - Future World and World Showcase - are arranged in circular patterns.
 You can conceivably see everything in one day, if lines are short and you stay from opening to close.

 Hollywood Boulevard takes you through Disney's Hollywood Studios, where attractions, diners, entertainment and souvenir shops revolve around blockbuster films.

 Although Animal Kingdom is Disney's largest park - 500 acres - its human-accessible aspect is smallest.
-One day suffices as long as you get early to the most popular attractions.
+One day suffices as long as you get to the most popular attractions early.

 Two water parks - Blizzard Beach and Typhoon Lagoon - let you cool down with a splash, and the resorts have their own swimming pools, some with slides, playgrounds, and other kid-fun attractions.
 Many resorts offer water sports on their lakes, including kayaking, pedal boats, sailing, water-skiing, jet-skiing, and fishing.
 Fort Wilderness Resort even offers pony rides, horseback riding, carriage rides, and a petting zoo.

 Kids programs and video arcades at many resorts keep the little ones happy while the adults sneak off to be pampered at one of two major spas on property (many of the resorts also have their own smaller day spas), or for adult recreation and sizzling nightlife.